 To capture some of his best memories of ham radio including his extensive DX QSL card collection, John designed his own website in early 2006: k6mm.com

-Since then he has created amateur radio websites for a number of organizations, including NCDXF:
+Since then he has created websites for a number of DXpeditions and amateur radio organizations, including NCDXF:

 John recently retired after careers in research, marketing, and sales in the pharmaceutical, medical diagnostics, and human resources industry.
 He holds BS and MS degrees from Syracuse University, an MBA from Pepperdine University and a PhD from Case Western Reserve University.